Mati365/ts-c-compiler/README.md

 **Heroku APP:** https://i8086.herokuapp.com/

-16 bit x86 (with X87 FPU) virtual machine and assembler written in TypeScript.
+16 bit x86 (with X87 FPU) C99 compiler, virtual machine and assembler written entirely in TypeScript.
 It is designed to help with prototyping small bootsector (or bigger) real mode games 🎮 and apps 💻.

 JavaScript 16bit x86 assembler bundled in emulator is designed to be fully binarny compatible with 16bit NASM compiler.